Svalorzen/CppCopyProposal/README.md

         int v_;
 };

-struct IntWrapperAsInt : using IntWrapper {
+struct IntWrapperAsInt = IntWrapper {
     operator int() { return v_; }
 };

-struct IntWrapperWithSum : using IntWrapper {
+struct IntWrapperWithSum = IntWrapper {
     IntWrapperWithSum operator+(IntWrapperWithSum other) {
         return v_ + other.v_;
     }
 };

-struct IntWrapperWithAlgebra : using IntWrapperWithSum {
+struct IntWrapperWithAlgebra = IntWrapperWithSum {
     // And so on...
     IntWrapperWithAlgebra operator-(IntWrapperWithAlgebra other);
     IntWrapperWithAlgebra operator/(IntWrapperWithAlgebra other);